Triangle trisection Proof 3 ways

 1) Up to affine transformation, assume we start off with an equilateral triangle.

-@ilarrosac made a real nice animation of the affine transformation/dissection:
+@ilarrosac made a real nice animation of the transformation/dissection (without the affine transform to an equilateral triangle):

 Leave a comment